Skip to Content

 Off of Highway 101, 17 Miles West of Santa Barbara, CA 93117

-If you’re looking for “glamping,” head across the road to El Capitan Canyon resort lodging.
-Families may choose to spend the night in cedar cabins or safari tents.
-A variety of family-friendly activities are available including biking (complimentary adult-size beach cruisers are available), live entertainment (on Saturday nights, May through September), hiking, and much more.
+If you’re looking for “glamping,”consider El Capitan Canyon Resort Lodging — “Nestled by the coast in historic groves of 350 acres of oak and sycamore trees along seasonal El Capitan Creek.”
+Families may choose to spend the night in cedar cabins or adventure yurts.
+A variety of family-friendly activities are available including biking (complimentary adult-size beach cruisers are available), live entertainment (on Saturday nights, May through September), hiking, a children’s playground, and much more.

 San Bernardino National Forest, CA

-Serrano Campground is located within walking distance of Big Bear Lake which means your family will not run out of things to do.
+Serrano Campground is located on the north side of Big Bear Lake which means your family will not run out of things to do.
 Get ready for some active days with fishing, boating, water sports, hiking, bird watching, and more.
 The campground offers more than 100 sites for both tent and RV camping, each equipped with tables and campfire rings with grills.
 The site also has flush toilets and showers.
+Plus, reservations can be placed as late as 24 hours in advance, based on availability.

 Lake Casitas Recreation Area